 DeGiro is a low-cost broker that has become very popular in the UK due to its low rates.
 DeGiro’s commissions are far lower than those of other low-cost competitors, and has undoubtedly revolutionized the market by breaking all rules and conventions.
 However, being very affordable has many drawbacks, and that´s why in this review, we will take a look at the reviews of many unsatisfied customers.
 We must point out that DeGiro specializes in stock market investment and does not simply include derivatives such as CFDs.
 So, if you are looking into trading with CFDs you can start with Plus500 as they do not charge any dealing commissions.
 Now, if you simply want to buy and sell stocks, DeGiro is an option that you may want to consider, although it is worth mentioning that it is of low-quality, includes many complaints, yet there are also satisfied customers.
-That is why we will analyze and look into everything we believe you must know (remember that CFDs are a leverage products and can result in the loss of your entire capital.
-Please ensure you fully understand the risks involved.
-CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
-Between 74-89% of retail investor accounts lose money when trading CFDs.
+That is why we will analyze and look into everything we believe you must know (76.4% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you can afford to take the high risk of losing your money).

 Tabla de contenidos

 Security: Is DeGiro reliable?
 Is it a scam?

 There is certain distrust among investors regarding the safety of their funds since it is a cheap broker.
 Many people find it very suspicious that a broker can be that cheap and are afraid that this may well indicate it is unsecure.
 Is it true?
 Even though this is not 100% secure, we can as investors examine how the broker is regulated.